NCAR/HPC-Docs/docs/getting-started/best-practices-for-supercomputer-users.md

 numerous small files.
 In the case of GLADE disk storage, this is because the system allocates a minimum amount of space for each file, no matter how small.
 That amount varies depending on which of several file spaces holds the file.
-See [<u>this GLADE documentation</u>](file:////display/RC/GLADE+file+spaces) for details.
+See [this GLADE documentation](file:////display/RC/GLADE+file+spaces) for details.

 #### Avoid sharing home spaces

 If you have an account for using the supercomputers, analysis, and visualization systems that CISL manages, you have your own /glade/u/home directory.
 Other users have their own home directories, too, so there is no need to share by giving others write permission.
 Sharing often leads to unnecessary confusion over file ownership as your work progresses.

 If you and your colleagues need to write files to a common space, consider using a work space or project space.

 #### Organize for efficiency